 For the best in summer safety, it is recommended to use an SPF of at least 30 or above and apply sunscreen at least 30 minutes before you venture out.
 According to Dr. Swanson, you should reapply every 1-2 hours if swimming.
-One brilliant tip for toddlers she shares in her video below is to apply sunscreen while still in their car seat.
+One brilliant tip for toddlers she shares in her video is to apply sunscreen while still in their car seats.
 I can tell you from experience, it works like a charm.

 There are two types of sunscreens: chemical and physical.
 Physical sunscreens protect your skin from the sun by deflecting or blocking the sun’s rays.
 Chemical sunscreens work by absorbing the sun’s rays.

 Beware of Bug Bites

 With a love for s’mores and campouts, over the years, camping in our own back yard has become the summer norm for our tribe.
 But unfortunately, with any summer night, come those not-so-wanted insects.

 Of course long sleeves and pants help to protect the kids, but if you are using insect repellent, make sure you don’t put it directly on a child’s face, eyes, or nose.
 Dr. Swanson recommends an EPA (US Environmental Protection Agency) registered repellent.
 To be registered by EPA, these products must have safety and effectiveness data, which the EPA evaluates before allowing them on the market.